manpep/manpep.github.io/_pages/cv.md

   - “The education policy of the 4th of August Regime, from 28th October 1940 to the death of Ioannis Metaxas”, Athanasios Karafyllis, Ioannis Tataridis (ed.), _Education, Crisis and Wars_, Tziola, Thessaloniki 2020, pp. 109-116 [in Greek].

 * **Presentations at conferences without proceedings and invited lectures**
+  - “EOKA’s activities and the Northern Epirus Question (1955-1959)”, _70 years after the EOKA Struggle_, Nicosia, 2/11/2025 [in Greek].
   - “The Northern Epirus Question and the creation of the anti-Western myth”, _History Days_, Athens, 19/6/2024 [in Greek].
   - “The anti-dictatorship group of the Paneperotic Federation of America”, _Meeting of young scholars For the dictatorship and the anti-dictatorship struggle in Greece and abroad_, Athens, 9/6/2023 [in Greek].
   - “The Northern Epirus Struggle 1912-1914: A hybrid warfare study that shaped contemporary Greco-Albanian Relations”, _Hybrid Warfare - Security Conference_, Swansea, 5/6/2023.